 If you love food and you want to work in an exciting industry that offers jobs in a wide variety of settings, you're an excellent candidate for a career in culinary arts.

+Becoming successful in culinary arts takes leadership, people skills and the ability to manage and organize a kitchen.
 As a graduate of our Culinary Arts Management Program, you'll be able to oversee food service operations in hotels, health care facilities, cruise ships, catering companies and manufacturing operations.
 You'll gain expertise in menu planning, cost controls, marketing, nutrition, sanitation, and food preparation and production.
 You'll train with expert faculty members who have worked in the industry for many years, so they bring extensive experience to their classroom instruction.

 Employment of chefs and head cooks is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
 Most job opportunities for chefs and head cooks are expected to be in food services, including restaurants.
 Job opportunities will result from the need to replace workers who leave the occupation.

 The Culinary Arts Management Certificate program introduces students to the roles that business, finance and health play in the foodservice industry.